bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

 1. **Update Key Vault Secrets**
     1. Navigate to your Key Vault
-    1. Update CLIENT-APP-SECRET wit the secret for your service principal.
+    1. Update CLIENT-APP-SECRET with the secret for your service principal.
     1. Update the following secrets with the respective Logic App worfklow URL (you may want to open a second browser and do this side by side)

         * LOGICAPP-ENDPOINT-GET-AVAM-ACCESS-TOKEN (WF0)